-Despite working a block away from one another, having mutual friends, being in the same social circle and Erica knowing Maidel’s sister their paths never crossed.
-It wasn’t until, reluctantly, Maidel agreed to accompany a friend to a birthday party and across town, Erica was also agreeing to go with a friend to the same birthday party that Erica and Maidel finally met.
+Despite working a block away from one another, having mutual friends, being in the same social circle and Erica knowing Maidel’s sister, their paths never crossed.
+It wasn’t until, reluctantly, Maidel agreed to accompany a friend to a birthday party and across town.
+Erica also decided to go with a friend to the same birthday party that Erica and Maidel finally met.

 Erica proposed first while on vacation in the Bahamas, which took a very nosy Maidel by surprise.
 In the middle of the Atlantic Ocean, on the very last night of a cruise, Erica got down on one knee in front of their new vacation friends and with Kelly Halloran playing violin in the background and asked, ‘will you marry me?’

-A few months later, while travelling through New England, Maidel also proposed to Erica.
-Sticking to a nautical theme, Maidel had a photographer pose as a tourist under the Lighthouse in Gloucester and capture the moment she got down on one knee.
+A few months later, while traveling through New England, Maidel also proposed to Erica.
+Sticking to a nautical theme, Maidel had a photographer pose as a tourist under the Lighthouse in Gloucester and captured the moment she got down on one knee.

-Erica and Maidel saw 15 venues in their home state of Florida and nothing quite felt right.
-It also became obvious fairly quickly that venues could be quite expensive and, as avid travellers, it wasn’t an option to skimp out on the honeymoon.
-So, they opened up to a destination wedding and it didn’t take long to find the perfect venue in Hawaii.
+Erica and Maidel saw fifteen venues in their home state of Florida, and nothing quite felt right.
+It also became apparent fairly quickly that venues could be quite expensive and, as avid travelers, it wasn’t an option to skimp out on the honeymoon.
+So, they opened up to a destination wedding, and it didn’t take long to find the perfect venue in Hawaii.

 It made sense for Erica and Maidel to stick to a nautical theme.
-The engagements had both been around the nautical theme, as well as the engagement shoot and they wanted to continue along that path.
+The engagements had both been around the nautical theme.
+As well as the engagement shoot, so they wanted to continue along that path.

-For Maidel, buying a dress at Kleinfeld Bridal in NY while on vacation was the best accident ever.
-While on holiday she was just enjoying the experience of being at the ‘Say Yes to the Dress’ filming location.
-Before that day she had visited 8 stores and hadn’t find anything she really loved.
+For Maidel, buying a dress at Kleinfeld Bridal in New York while on vacation was the best accident ever.
+While on holiday, she was enjoying the experience of being at the ‘Say Yes to the Dress’ filming location.
+Before that day she had visited eight stores and hadn’t found anything she really loved.

-When the consultant asked what dress style Maidel was looking for she insisted on a long sleeve dress.
-The consultant brought 4 long sleeved dresses and 3 short sleeve dresses and said ‘let’s try these on for fun’.
+Since she was young, she had dreamt of walking down the aisle in a similar dress to the one her Godmother wore back in the ’40s.
+When the consultant asked what dress style Maidel was looking for, she insisted on a long sleeve dress.
+The consultant brought four long-sleeved dresses and three short sleeve dresses and said, ‘let’s try these on for fun.’

 For Erica, it was extra easy.
-She pinned a dress on Pinterest and asked a friend who owns a bridal store to find for her.
-She did and it fit like a glove.
+She pinned a dress on Pinterest and asked a friend who owns a bridal store to find it for her.
+She did, and it fit like a glove.

-Their photographer, Emily, was a recommendation from Maidel’s sister and after looking at her portfolio online and speaking to her they had a really good feeling, and booked her.
-The guests were swooning over how wonderful Emily was, fitting in more like an invited guest than a photographer.
+Their photographer, Emily, was a recommendation by Maidel’s sister and after looking at her portfolio online and speaking to her, they had an excellent feeling and booked her.
+The guests were swooning over how wonderful Emily was, fitting in more like a guest than a photographer.

 The Wedding Day

-“Merriman (Venue) did a really amazing job and all the vendors over exceeded our expectations.
-Our musician was out-of-this-world talented and we designed our cake on Word by pasting and cutting different images from various cakes and the bakery somehow brought it to life identically to what we had requested.
+“Merriman (Venue) did a really amazing job, and all the vendors over exceeded our expectations.
+Our musician was out-of-this-world talented.
+We designed our cake on Word by pasting and cutting different images from various cakes.
+The bakery somehow brought it to life identically to what we had requested.
 Our officiant Reverend Joe Miles was like being married by an old friend.
-He made our ceremony something that you read in story books.
+He made our ceremony something that you read in storybooks.
 Everyone involved in our special day blessed the day with their very best work.”

-Maidel’s Father passed before the wedding day and it was important that they found a way to honour him and all the family that couldn’t make it.
-Erica and Maidel organised to have a special Bell Ceremony.
+Maidel’s Father passed before the wedding day, and it was important that they found a way to honor him and all the family that couldn’t make it.
+Erica and Maidel organized to have a special Bell Ceremony.
 The specific bell used was one that Dad had used while he was in Hospice Care at home.
-They rang it once for every person that they wanted to honour in spirit.
+They rang it once for every person that they wanted to honor in spirit.

-Erica and Maidel also incorporated many Hawaiian traditions to pay homage to the Hawaiian and Polynesian Gods and Ancestors and thank them for allowing them to have their beautiful wedding on their land.
-They held a traditional ceremonial blowing of the conch shell, a lei ceremony and had a Hawaiian blessing said at the end.
+Erica and Maidel also incorporated many Hawaiian traditions to pay homage to the Hawaiian and Polynesian Gods and Ancestors.
+Thanking them for allowing them to have their beautiful wedding on their land.
+They held a traditional ceremonial blowing of the conch shell, a lei ceremony, and had a Hawaiian blessing said at the end.

 Advice to Other Couples